nicohvi/nicohvi.github.io/_posts/2015-01-28-getting-capybara-webkit-working-on-windows.md

 Using [capybara](https://github.com/jnicklas/capybara), that's how.

+There's one problem though, Capybara requires a driver to perform javascript and one of the most popular ones ([capybara-webkit](https://github.com/thoughtbot/capybara-webkit)) is almost impossible to install on a Windows system.
+Luckily for you I have just spent my last two days in Google-purgatory in order to get this working and I have compiled this guide for you.
+But we're getting ahead of ourselves, I mean - first of all - what *is* Capybara, and why should you care?

-Capybara is a ruby gem which simulates a real user interacting wtih your web application.
+Capybara is a ruby gem which simulates a real user interacting with your web application.
 It accomplishes this by creating a browser process based on the driver you use (it can use [selenium](http://seleniumhq.org) to talk to Firefox for instance), and then manipulate the DOM rendered by the browser.
 You can also perform headless testing by using a driver which only creates a rendering engine process rather than a browser process, like [Poltergeist](https://github.com/teampoltergeist/poltergeist).

 A good case for using headless testing is that they are **much faster** (since a rendering engine process is smaller than a browser process), so that's what I'm fond of using.
-I don't think there's much difference between the aforementioned Poltergeist and [capybara-webkit](https://github.com/thoughtbot/capybara-webkit/), but I was recently required to set up a project using the latter so that's the one I'll discuss.[^1]
+I don't think there's much difference between the aforementioned Poltergeist and capybara-webkit, but I was recently required to set up a project using the latter so that's the one I'll discuss.[^1]

 It's pretty straightforward to set up on OS X and Linux - in fact there's a nifty [guide](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) for you to follow.
 "Hey, there's a section about Windows in there as well!" you might say out loud, thinking that I'm an idiot who's writing a blog post about something that's already been covered in the wiki.
 Well, my past two days of misery beg to differ.

-In order to not forego any necessary steps, we're going to take this step by step:
+In order to ensure that I'm not forgetting anything important we're going to take this step by step:

 1. Install Ruby and the Ruby Devkit